 Mutton dressed as lamb

-An ageing woman who is dressed or made up as if much younger.
+'Mutton dressed as lamb' is a put-down aimed at an ageing woman who is dressed or made up of someone much younger.

 The term 'mutton dressed as lamb' is first found in print in the journal of social gossip that Mrs Frances Calvert compiled in 1811.
 Extracts from the journal were published in 1911 as An Irish Beauty of the Regency: